DRoPack/mkdocs-notebook/docs/microsoft/sharepoint-framework/spfx-basics.md

 ?
 What is your solution name? hello-world
 ```

+## Yeoman Generator Prompts

+!!! note
+    The `Yeoman` prompts for SharePoint will vary depending on the version of `Yeoman` installed.

 !!! info
     By default the `Yeoman` generator will do an `npm install` and install all the dependencies if you wish to skip the `npm install` portion.
 Run the follow flag.